isc-projects/bind9/doc/notes/notes-9.21.0.rst

 - Fix a crash caused by valid TSIG signatures with invalid time.

-  An assertion failure was triggered when the TSIG had valid cryptographic signature, but the time was invalid.
+  An assertion failure was triggered when the TSIG had a valid cryptographic signature but the time was invalid.
 This could happen when the times between the primary and secondary servers were not synchronised.
 The crash has now been fixed. :gl:`#4811` :gl:`!9234`

 - Return SERVFAIL for a too long CNAME chain.

-  When cutting a long CNAME chain, :iscman:`named` was returning NOERROR instead of SERVFAIL (alongside with a partial answer).
+  When following long CNAME chains, :iscman:`named` was returning NOERROR (along with a partial answer) instead of SERVFAIL, if the chain exceeded the maximum length.
 This has been fixed. :gl:`#4449` :gl:`!9090`

 - Reconfigure catz member zones during :iscman:`named` reconfiguration.

   During a reconfiguration, :iscman:`named` wasn't reconfiguring catalog zones' member zones.
 This has been fixed. :gl:`#4733`

-- Update key lifetime and metadata after :any:`dnssec-policy` reconfig.
+- Update key lifetime and metadata after :any:`dnssec-policy` reconfiguration.

   Adjust key state and timing metadata if :any:`dnssec-policy` key lifetime configuration is updated, so that it also affects existing keys. :gl:`#4677` :gl:`!9118`

-- Fix assertion failure in glue cache code.
+- Fix a crash during zone modification.

-  Fix an assertion failure that could happen as a result of data race between ``free_gluetable()`` and ``addglue()`` on the same headers.
+  Fix an assertion failure that could happen when an authoritative zone was modified while the server was generating an answer from that zone.
   :gl:`#4691` :gl:`!9126`

-- Fix assertion failure when checking :iscman:`named-checkconf` version.
+- Fix assertion failure when executing :option:`named-checkconf -v` to print its version. :gl:`#4827` :gl:`!9243`

-  Checking the version of `named-checkconf` would end with assertion failure.
-This has been fixed. :gl:`#4827` :gl:`!9243`

 - Fix generation of 6to4-self name expansion from IPv4 address.